 A lower interest rate and monthly payment are only one of several reasons to refinance your mortgage.
 Others to consider include:

 - Removing private mortgage insurance.
-If you have PMI on your current mortgage, refinancing is one way to get rid of it.
+If you have PMI on your existing mortgage, refinancing is one way to get rid of it.

 - Removing a cosigner from your loan.
 When it comes to mortgages, refinancing is generally the only way to release a cosigner from the loan.

 - Taking cash-out.
-Though I don’t recommend this strategy, it can make sense if you want to use the proceeds to make improvements to your home.
+Though I don’t recommend this strategy, it can make sense if you want to use the proceeds for home improvements.

 The risk, however, is that any time you take cash out on a refinance, you’re increasing the indebtedness on your home.
 If you do a cash-out refinance and increase the mortgage on your home from 60% of the value to 80%, you’ll have less cushion should property values in your area begin to fall.